ethereum/documentation/pen-and-paper.md

 ```

 To make restoring easier for yourself, you can mark the corresponding
-sequences with highlighers of the same color and number them.
+sequences with highlighters of the same color and number them.
 Thus,
 **sheet one** would have a yellow and a red sequence, both numbered 1,
-**sheet two* would have a green sequence numbered 1 and a yellow sequence
+**sheet two** would have a green sequence numbered 1 and a yellow sequence
 numbered 2, **sheet tree** would have a red and a green sequence, both
 numbered 2.